Community Outreach Center

 Become a Volunteer

-Join with us to become part of a network strong enough to affect a positive change in the lives of the local Latinx community.
-Or if you need community service hours please feel free to contact us for more information.
+Join us to become part of a network strong enough to effect a positive change in the lives of the local Latinx community.
+We also welcome community service hours.
+Youth under 18 must be accompanied by an adult.

 CWU Students & Faculty